 I was learning to manage both my students as well as my boss.
 These were two different audiences, but both were important.

-Almost everyone in a nonprofit or ministry organization is leading both above them and below them in the organizational structure.
-Even if you happen to be the founder/CEO/director, you still have a board that you’re answering to at some level.
+Almost everyone in a nonprofit, church, or ministry organization is leading above and below in the organizational structure.
+Even if you happen to be the founder/CEO/director, you still have a board you're answering to at some level.

-I’ve found that the employees who get the best results, see the most growth and are the most valuable inside of nonprofit organizations have figured out how to lead both the people “above” them and those “below” them.
+I've found that the employees who get the best results, see the most growth, and are the most valuable inside nonprofit organizations have figured out how to lead the people "above" them and those "below" them.

 1. Become a go-to player

-If you really want to have some sort of influence on those who have positional authority over you, the most important thing you can do is simply do what you say you’ll do, when you say you’ll do it.
-This breeds more trust with those who lead you than just about anything else.
+If you want to influence those who have positional authority over you, the most important thing you can do is simply do what you say you'll do when you say you'll do it.
+Honoring your word breeds more trust with those who lead you than just about anything else.

-If that’s you, you will have a tremendous amount of influence with your leadership.
+If that's you, you will have tremendous influence with your leadership.

 2. Invest in relational chemistry

-This may be the single most important thing you can do to gain influence with your leadership, and it’s certainly one of the most important things you can do for job security.
+This may be the most important thing you can do to gain influence with your leadership, and it's undoubtedly one of the most important things you can do for job security.

-When you find a problem inside of your nonprofit organization, provide a solution.
+When you find a problem inside your nonprofit organization, provide a solution.